mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/common_concepts_and_interfaces.md

 #### IWantNewLine

-The concepts of expressions that need to be on a new line such as try expressions, block expressions and sometimes tables, need to implement the interface [IWantNewLine](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F1134276681297127890).
+The concepts of expressions that need to be on a new line such as try expressions, block expressions, and sometimes tables, need to implement the interface [IWantNewLine](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F1134276681297127890).
 This interface affects the layout of some expressions such as if expressions and function bodies.

 #### Tests